 At university it is common to take learning into your own hands – you will have pre-reading to do for lectures, you may have tasks to complete, and getting your assignments done is up to you.
 Your learning is your responsibility.

-This September, things may be a little different.
-Being on video call, managing your own study time and leading on your learning is something which has become the norm for students across the country, especially in the last six months, and it is likely to continue in our ‘new normal’.
+When you start university, things may be a little different.
+Being on video call, managing your own study time and leading on your learning is something which has become the norm for students across the country, especially in the last year, and it is likely to continue in our ‘new normal’.

 But how do you get the best from online learning and stay motivated with it?